A Performance Study of Variational Quantum Algorithms for Solving the Poisson Equation on a Quantum Computer: Results

 \subsection{Ansatz Fidelity}

 Having computed the optimal parameters, how accurately can we sample the corresponding distribution from the quantum device?
 In this section, we test the fidelity of different ansaetze across multiple backends.
 As a benchmark, we will use the sampling error of a simulator with shot noise.
-The different ansatz architectures are described in Fig.~\ref{fig:ansaetze}.
+For the error metric, we use the Hellinger fidelity of two distributions $p$ and $q$